 If you’ve been intimate with a person, even if it was years ago, there is some kind of connection between you.
 You may know that this connection is dormant and unlikely to ever come to life, but you must acknowledge that it has come to life many times for many other people.
 It’s so common that it isn’t unreasonable that your new partner has some concerns about it.
 After all, he/she is putting his/her heart into this new relationship.
-They may love and trust you, but chemistry and sex are mysterious and powerful forces.
+They may love and trust you, but chemistry is a mysterious and powerful force.
 People who never thought they’d cheat end up deep into something they cannot control.

 2. Emotional affairs are more likely to happen with people whom we’ve had a deep connection.

 I think there are many people who have their physical selves in check.
 They would never “cheat”, but when you meet your ex for dinner do you talk about your new relationship?
 Do you talk about the pet peeves you have for this new love?
 Is an emotional affair cheating?
 I say it is.
 Giving yourself a confidante of the opposite sex to hear your relationship woes is courting trouble.